Chittagong: Air

 The Shah Amanat International Airport (IATA: CGP, ICAO: VGEG), located at South Patenga, serves as Chittagong's only airport.
 It is the second busiest airport in Bangladesh.
 The airport is capable of annually handling 1.5 million passengers and 6,000 tonnes of cargo.
 Known as Chittagong Airfield during World War II, the airport was used as a supply point by the United States Army Air Forces' Tenth Air Force during the Burma Campaign 1944–45.
 It officially became a Bangladeshi airport in 1972 after Bangladesh's liberation war.
-International services fly to major cities of the Arabian Peninsula as well as to Indian cities of Kolkata and Chennai.
-At present, Middle Eastern airlines like Air Arabia, Flydubai, Oman Air and SalamAir operate flights from the city to these destinations along with airlines of Bangladesh.
+International services fly to major cities of the Arabian Peninsula as well as to Indian city of Kolkata.
+At present, Middle Eastern airlines like Air Arabia, Flydubai, Jazeera Airways, Oman Air and SalamAir operate flights from the city to these destinations along with airlines of Bangladesh.
 All Bangladeshi airlines operate regular domestic flights to Dhaka.
-The airport was formerly known as MA Hannan International Airport, but was renamed after a famous Sufi saint Shah Amanat on 2 April 2005 by the Government.
+The airport was formerly known as MA Hannan International Airport but was renamed after a famous Sufi saint Shah Amanat on 2 April 2005 by the Government.

-Regional Communication with The Chittagong City: